-But one of the advantages of running a home based business is that there are additional income tax deductions that you can claim.
-What follows is not an exhaustive list, but rather six of the most common Canadian home based business tax deductions.
-How many of these apply to you?
+One of the advantages of running a home-based business is that there are additional income tax deductions you can claim.
+Six of the most common deductions might apply to your situation.

 - Fuel and oil

 - Supplemental insurance for business purposes is fully deductible.
 If your vehicle is not insured for business use and you have an accident while on business your insurance company is likely to deny your claim.

 - Interest on money borrowed to purchase a vehicle used for business.
 The Canada Revenue Agency (CRA) limits the amount of interest you can deduct.